Yusuf Abdullahi Ata

-Yusuf Abdullahi Ata, (born 22 June 1962) is a Nigerian politician, economist and teacher from Kano state who served as speaker in Kano State House of Assembly between 2017 and 2018.
+Yusuf Abdullahi Ata (born 22 June 1962) is a Nigerian politician, economist and teacher from Kano state who served as speaker in Kano State House of Assembly between 2017 and 2018.
+He currently serves as the Minister of State, Housing and Urban Development.

 Early life and education

 Ata was born on 22 June 1962 in Fagge Local Government Area of Kano State.
 He attended Fagge Primary School between 1968 and 1975, then attended Aminu Kano Community Commercial College between 1975 and 1980.
-Ata obtained Bachelor of Science in Economics and Masters in Development Studies from Bayero University, Kano (BUK) in the year 1984 and 2001 respectively.
+Ata obtained Bachelor of Science in Economics and Masters in Development Studies from Bayero University, Kano (BUK) in the year of 1984 and 2001 respectively.